ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

    - Purpose: Improve structure, readability, or performance without changing behavior.
    - Key: All tests must still pass after refactoring.

+### Semantic Versioning

+Use the *Semantic Versioning* rules at https://semver.org for versioning.

 ### Traits

 *Traits* are similar to what many other languages call *interfaces*,